This document is also available in PDF (863 KB) [help with PDF files]

 Shipments Subject to the Requirements of Other Government Departments

-117. Unacquitted cargo transmissions, including unacquitted in-transit documents, may cover shipments which are subject to requirements of other government departments.
-These requirements must be considered when tracing action is being taken (refer to the appropriate memorandum in the D19 series, Acts and Regulations of Other Government Departments.
+140. Unacquitted cargo transmissions, including unacquitted in-transit documents, may cover shipments which are subject to requirements of other government departments.
+These requirements must be considered when tracing action is being taken, refer to Memoranda D19, Acts and Regulations of Other Government Departments, series.

-119. For more information on administrative penalties, please refer to Memorandum D22-1-1.
+142. For more information on administrative monetary penalties, refer to Memorandum D22-1-1, Administrative Monetary Penalty System.
 Information on AMPS penalties is also available on the AMPS web page.

-- (c) Privately printed – Specifications for privately printed cargo control documents A8A(B) are contained in Appendix C of this memorandum and the relevant bar code specifications are contained in Appendix D to this memorandum.
+- (c) Privately printed – Specifications for privately printed CCDs (form A8A(B), In Bond - Cargo Control Document) are contained in Appendix B of this memorandum and the relevant bar code specifications are contained in Appendix C to this memorandum

 CBSA Office — Indicate the CBSA office where the abstracts are presented.
-CBSA offices are listed in the Directory of CBSA Offices.
+The CBSA offices are listed in the Directory of CBSA Offices and Services.

 Consignee Name and Address — Indicate the name and mailing address of the person or firm importing the goods.